 Loessfest is an annual celebration of the all of the great things happening in Council Bluffs, as well as our unique landscape.
+In 2019, Loessfest will be held over Labor Day weekend, August 30 – September 1.

 Established in 2013, Loessfest kicks off the summer season beginning Memorial Day weekend and offers a wide array of free events with something for everyone to enjoy.
-In our first two years, Loessfest has drawn more than 66,000 people from all over the region to our riverfront.

 The grand opening concert performance for Loessfest, as well as the newly completed and dedicated Tom Hanafan River’s Edge Park, was The Beach Boys.
 The park’s Great Lawn was filled front to back with an estimated 17,000 people of all ages listening, dancing, singing along and cheering while “America’s band” worked through their playlist of countless hits.
 The heartland’s own Mulberry Lane opened the show.